mitchelllisle/data-privacy-papers/README.md

 <div class="arxiv-entry">
-  <h3><a href="http://arxiv.org/abs/2605.30123v1">Privacy-Enhanced Zero-Order Federated Learning via xMK-CKKS over Wireless Channels</a></h3>
+  <h3><a href="http://arxiv.org/abs/2605.30123v2">Privacy-Enhanced Zero-Order Federated Learning via xMK-CKKS over Wireless Channels</a></h3>
   <img alt="Category Badge" src="https://img.shields.io/badge/Cryptography and Security-D91E36"> <img alt="Category Badge" src="https://img.shields.io/badge/Machine Learning-662E9B">
   <p><b>Published on:</b> 2026-05-28T15:56:43Z</p>
   <details>
     <summary>More Details</summary>
     <p><b>Authors:</b> Anthony Ayli, Khalil Harris, Jihad Fahs, Mohamad Assaad</p>
     <p><b>Summary:</b> Homomorphic encryption (HE) enables privacy-preserving aggregation in federated learning (FL) by allowing the server to operate on encrypted data without decryption.
-Existing HE-over-the-air methods mainly rely on single-key HE schemes and require channel estimation or pre-equalization to compensate for wireless fading.
-However, single-key HE remains vulnerable to honest-but-curious clients sharing the same secret key.
-In addition, compromising a single client may compromise the security of the entire network, while multi-key HE schemes provide stronger client-level security by assigning each device its own secret key.
-We propose a four-phase protocol that enables xMK-CKKS, a famous multi-key HE scheme, aggregation over a shared wireless channel without channel estimation.
+Existing HE-over-the-air (OTA) methods mainly rely on single-key HE schemes and require channel estimation or pre-equalization to compensate for wireless fading.
+However, single-key HE remains vulnerable to honest-but-curious (HBC) clients holding the shared secret key, while multi-key HE provides stronger client-level security by assigning each device its own secret key.
+We propose a four-phase protocol that enables the aggregation of xMK-CKKS over a shared wireless channel without channel estimation.
 The protocol retransmits partial public keys and ciphertexts through the same channel realization, so that the dominant large-modulus encryption terms cancel algebraically during decryption.
 We integrate this protocol with zero-order FL over slowly varying LoS-dominant channels, where each device transmits a single encrypted scalar per round and the communication/encryption overhead is independent of the model dimension.
-We prove that the decoded encryption noise preserves the \(O(1/\sqrt{K})\) convergence rate up to a negligible noise floor.
-The protocol is secure against an honest-but-curious server colluding with up to \(N-1\) clients, and numerical results on MNIST validate the analysis.</p>
+We show that the residual noise induced by encryption and wireless aggregation preserves the standard convergence rate \(O(1/\sqrt{K})\) up to a negligible noise floor, where $K$ is the number of communication rounds.
+The protocol assumes an non-trusted server and is secure against HBC clients, preventing any client from recovering the local updates of other participants.
+Numerical results on MNIST validate the theoretical analysis.</p>
   </details>
 </div>